GravityKit/GravityView/readme.txt

 = 2.10.2.1 on April 13, 2021 =

-* Fixed: Issue introduced by Version 2.10.2 that affected HTML rendering of some posts and pages
+* Fixed: Issue introduced in Version 2.10.2 that affected HTML rendering of some posts and pages
+* Fixed: Undefined function error for sites running WordPress 4.x introduced in Version 2.10.2

 = 2.10.2 on April 12, 2021 =